- Founders in the Cloud

 Endless advice – There are well-meaning folks sharing advice about startups, just remember that their advice is from their own lens of experience and may be outdated.

 Paid advice – Never pay for advice, pay for execution.
-Some one that want to be paid for their advice should put their money where their mouth is and do the work.
+Someone that wants to be paid for their advice should put their money where their mouth is and do the work.

 Outsourced development – For a basic MVP it is fine to use a hired developer or developer shop, but anything more is asking for trouble ahead.
 Own your tech as soon as possible.